“A stitch of calm, a thread of scent”

 Make the Tag:

-Glue the twine in between the fold, and add a quote or word to the tag.
+Glue the twine in between the fold, and add a quote or word over the top if required.

 ✍️ You can print and cut from the sheet below or write your own by hand.